Well-Deserved Congratulations and Recognition in the Workplace

 Humans love praise!
 It causes a release of dopamine in the brain resulting in good feelings.
 So, when is a good time for your company to congratulate and recognize your employees?
 Anytime—as long as it’s authentic and relevant.
 According to Jim Harter, a chief scientist at Gallup, “Recognition is a short-term need that has to be satisfied on an ongoing basis—weekly, maybe daily . . . we can draw on our big accomplishments, but we reframe each day, every day.”
 So, nourish your employees, the lifeblood of your company, as often as is possible and practical.

 It's also important to remember fairness.
 Employees talk with one another.
 Recognition and congratulations within your company should be fair and consistent.
 When your company is succeeding in reaching everyone, you’ll notice that your employees will become prosocial, which means they’ll feel motivated to encourage each other’s success instead of getting caught up in competition.
 As Voltaire said, “appreciation is a wonderful thing; it makes what is excellent in others belong to us as well.”

-Occasions for Offering Congratulations
+Occasions for Offering Congratulations at Work

 Here are some more ideas for occasions to acknowledge employees:

 Recognizing people in your business is a business itself.
 At Spoonful of Comfort, we help many companies congratulate and build relationships with their employees and clients.
 We’ve found it can be helpful to have a “gift plan” for certain occasions or work milestones.
 But you don’t need to overthink it.